mkerker/dckr/docker2.md

 Great success!

-Using CMD and ENTRYPOINT together
+#### Step 4: Using CMD and ENTRYPOINT together

 What if we want to define a default message for our container?
-Then we will use ENTRYPOINT and CMD together.
+Then we will use `ENTRYPOINT` and `CMD` together.

--   ENTRYPOINT will define the base command for our container.
+-   `ENTRYPOINT` will define the base command for our container.

--   CMD will define the default parameter(s) for this command.
+-   `CMD` will define the default parameter(s) for this command.

 -   They *both* have to use JSON syntax.

- CMD and ENTRYPOINT together

 Our new Dockerfile will look like this:

 ```
  FROM ubuntu